Why I chose to go back to university to do a Master'sby Amy

 Without choosing to go back to university, I would not have the extensive portfolio of work I now possess, nor would I have developed the range of skills needed to work in my dream career.

-If you're still unsure about studying a Master's or you're weighing up your options, why not read Kristina's latest blog post on all the thing she lost and gained by studying a Master's degree?
+If you're still unsure about studying for a Master's or you're weighing up your options, why not read Kristina's latest blog post on all the things she lost and gained by studying for a Master's degree?

 Published By Amy on 08/06/2020 | Last Updated 11/01/2024